-Due to GTSE's focus on sporting goods, including products that have experienced the sharpest decline in demand due to social distancing requirements, the carrying amount of GTSE's stores exceeded their recoverable amount.
-Accordingly, the carrying amount of goodwill included in GTSE's cash generating units was first reduced to zero, with the remaining impairment recorded proportionately to GTSE's other assets, which consisted primary of right-of-use assets for store locations and allocations of corporate assets (e.g. head office right-of-use assets, including office space and leased IT infrastructure).
+Due to GTSE's focus on sporting goods, including products that have experienced the sharpest decline in demand due to social distancing requirements, the carrying amount of GTSE's stores in Country D exceeded their recoverable amount by CU250 and therefore an impairment loss has been recognised in profit or loss.
+The carrying amount of goodwill included in GTSE's cash generating units in Country D was already reduced to zero as a result of impairment loss recognised in the financial statements for the year ended 31 December 2020.
+The impairment loss of CU250 is allocated proportionately to GTSE's (Country D) other assets, which consisted primarily of right-of-use assets for store locations and allocations of corporate assets (e.g. head office right-of-use assets, including office space and leased IT infrastructure).